 For over 30 years the BMW GS has been the standard in adventure motorcycles, striking a critical balance between comfort, touring, and off-pavement performance.
 It is generally loved and respected around the globe, and for good reason.
 I have spent a lot of time with the new water-cooled GS, and put thousands of dirt and pavement miles on a stock unit, even riding from Cartagena, Colombia to Lima, Peru on one.

-On Road Without question, the R1200GS is the most refined touring-worthy motorcycle in this test.
+Without question, the R1200GS is the most refined touring-worthy motorcycle in this test.
 The new motor is smoother than the previous model and the additional 25 horsepower adds to its cruising prowess.
 The seat is excellent, and ergonomics are supremely comfortable, enhanced by the adjustable windscreen, wide bars, cruise control, and integrated navigation control.
 Though rider position is fairly upright, the GS feels supremely stable while cornering.
 Cruise control might seem unnecessary, but we’ve found that a few miles of relief improves the enjoyment of long rides.
 The heated grips go to full nuclear setting and hand guards do a good job of deflecting wind and rain.
 My only complaint is the ridiculously small numbers on the speedometer; reading them takes concentration away from the road.

-On Trail The R1200GS is impressive in the dirt (defying its size and weight specifications) and instills confidence.
+The R1200GS is impressive in the dirt (defying its size and weight specifications) and instills confidence.
 While it’s easy to pin the positive evaluation to intangibles, I believe this is owed to its low center of gravity, centralized weight bias, and wide peg position and bars.
 ABS and traction control, in both the Enduro and Enduro Pro modes, are extremely effective, and precision suspension tuning provides smooth rebound and limited bottoming.
 Balance and control in moderate terrain are excellent, but there are limits.
 The challenges are its overall weight, ground clearance, and the 19-inch front wheel.
 The bike’s limits, however, particularly with an experienced rider, are shockingly high—even rocky single-tracks can be negotiated with patience and skill.

 The R1200GS is stable, capable, durable, has class-leading refinement, and is without question the most comfortable motorcycle in this review.
 The windscreen does an excellent job of controlling noise, and the cruise control reduces rider fatigue.
 The Enduro Mode, traction control, ABS, and wet clutch provide solid dirt performance, and the addition of knobby tires and a skid plate will get you through.
 It looks great and has modern styling, yet nods to the legacy of the brand.